Tag Archives: 6.5

 Why the YHM R9?

-What makes the YHM R9 a perfect can for an NFA Greenhorn?
-I’ll get right into it.
-Todays gun owners come from every walk of life, our modern world has given them overwhelming opportunities for firearms and accessories.
 That said, there’s a good chance that most firearm enthusiasts looking into a suppressor probably have an Modern Sporting Rifle (MSR) of one kind or another.
-That rifle is probably chambered in the extremely popular 5.56, or one of the other calibers that are growing in popularity like 300blk, 6.5G, 6 ARC, etc.
+That rifle is probably chambered in the extremely popular 5.56.
+Or one of the other calibers that are growing in popularity like 300blk, 6.5G, 6 ARC, etc.

-The R9 from YHM is ideal for using with any of these calibers, it can suppress large frame cartridges too, like the 6.5 Creedmoor and 308 Winchester.
+The R9 from YHM is ideal for using with any of these calibers.
+It can suppress large frame cartridges too, like the 6.5 Creedmoor and 308 Winchester.
 It is rated to suppress pretty much anything under 308 Winchester really, even with limited amounts of full auto.
 But Wait!
 There’s more!
-The R9 is also a perfect fit for a 9mm pistol or carbine, it’s stainless construction is more than enough to retain pressures generated by the cartridge, and other 9mm rifle cartridges like the 350 Legend.
+The R9 is also a perfect fit for a 9mm pistol or carbine.
+It’s stainless construction is more than enough to retain pressures generated by the cartridge, and other 9mm rifle cartridges like the 350 Legend.

 The R9 is ideal for the Desert Tech MDRX and its assorted calibers